CarlHentges/Intractable-problems-PDDL-Solver/PROJECT_CODE/README.md

 3. **PLANNER** - the PDDL planner used to solve the problem
 	1. PDDL_PLANNER - point this to the **at_bfs** or **bfws** files installed in step 1 and 2.
 ## Trouble Shooting
-### make sure that the ``solveAll.py`` file has the correct path to the planner
+### Make sure that the ``solveAll.py`` file has the correct path to the planner!
-### Some of the common problems that you may encounter are missing directories
+### Some other common problems include missing directories.
+**It may also be useful to make sure that all directories (other than inputs) are empty.**
-1. **DIRECTORIES** - the program expects several directories to also exist, these are already included, no additional steps are neccessary.
+1. **DIRECTORIES** - the program expects several directories to also exist, these are already included, no additional steps are necessary.
 	1. INPUT_DIRECTORY - this is where the input file are.
 	2. NORMALIZED_INPUT_DIRECTORY - this an intermediary directory used to hold modified versions of the input problems.
 	3. PDDL_INPUT_DIRECTORY - this an intermediary directory used to hold modified input files that the PDDL planner can solve.